Use your professional skills and creativity in interdisciplinary teams close to practice.

 During an eight-week immersion period on a clinical ward, your team will carefully observe the different functions and activities of the daily routine in order to identify any problem encountered by the personnel or patients.
 During the immersion period, you make individual arrangements with the clinical staff to shadow the work on the ward by either following one of the staff members, a patient or a specific procedure, examination, operation or consultation.

 During the immersion you and your fellow mates identify and log hundreds of clinical needs and dive deeper into five lead needs with the highest potential-value for the next phase.
+You have to expect some travel time to the collaborating hospitals.

 (Clinical immersion lasts for 12 weeks)